 - Sea salt and black pepper

-- Squeeze the lemon juice over the salmon.
-Sprinkle over the paprika, garlic and salt and pepper.0.5 Lemon, 0.5 teaspoon paprika, 0.5 teaspoon garlic powder, Sea salt and black pepper
+- Squeeze juice of 0.5 Lemon over the salmon.
+Sprinkle over 0.5 teaspoon Paprika, 0.5 teaspoon Garlic powder and Sea salt and black pepper.

 - Cook at 200°C for 8-10 minutes, until the salmon flakes with a fork.

 - For an extra punch of flavour, add a big spoonful of Dijon mustard to the seasoning mix.

 - Make sure the salmon fillets are a similar thickness, so that they all cook at an even rate.